The art of landscape design. Here is a link to an excellent paper on the subject.

 One will always favor a winding path rather than a straight line, indeed the natural forms are rarely rigid.
 Moreover, we will also try to break the angles by soft curves which will allow to connect the paths between them as well as the different living spaces.

-8. Know the nature of the soil:
+8. Know the nature of the soil and climate for the site:

 9. Define the plant palette: